Soundgarden: Reunion, Telephantasm and King Animal (2010–2013)

-In February 2011 Soundgarden announced on their homepage that they had started recording a new album.
+In February 2011, Soundgarden announced on their homepage that they had started recording a new album.
 On March 1, 2011, Chris Cornell confirmed that Adam Kasper would produce it.
 Four days later, the band stated it would consist of material that was "90 percent new" with the rest consisting of updated versions of older ideas.
 They also noted that they had 12 to 14 songs that were "kind of ready to go".
 Although Cameron claimed the album would be released in 2011, the recording was prolonged as Thayil said that "the more we enjoy it, the more our fans should end up enjoying it".
 Thayil also reported that some songs sound "similar in a sense to Down on the Upside" and that the album would be "picking up where we left off.
 There are some heavy moments, and there are some fast songs."
 The next day, Cornell reported that the new album would not be released until the spring of 2012.

-In April 2011, Soundgarden announced a summer tour consisting of four dates in July.
-The band headlined for Voodoo Experience at City Park in New Orleans on the 2011 Halloween weekend.
+In April 2011, Soundgarden announced a summer tour consisting of 16 dates across the US with various opening acts.
+The band later headlined Voodoo Experience at City Park in New Orleans on the 2011 Halloween weekend.
 In March 2012 a post on the band's official Facebook page said a new song, "Live to Rise", would be included on the soundtrack of the upcoming movie The Avengers, based on the Marvel Comics franchise.
 It was the first newly recorded song the band had released since re-forming in 2010.
 "Live to Rise" was released as a free download on iTunes on April 17.
 Also in March it was announced that Soundgarden would headline the Friday night of the Hard Rock Calling Festival the following July in London, England.
 In April, Soundgarden announced the release of a box set titled Classic Album Selection for Europe, containing all of their studio albums except for Ultramega OK, and live album Live on I-5.
 On May 5, just before The Offspring began playing their set, the band appeared as a special guest at the 20th annual KROQ Weenie Roast in Irvine, California.
 Later that month, Soundgarden told Rolling Stone they were eyeing an October release for their new album.
 That June, the band appeared at Download Festival in Donington, England.
 The band released "Been Away Too Long", the first single from their new album King Animal on September 27; the album was released on November 13, 2012.
 The band released a video for "By Crooked Steps", directed by Dave Grohl, in early 2013.
 "Halfway There" was the third single released from the album.